-First, to encourage Indians without reference to whether they live on trust land or off, to make the fullest possible use of federal programs designed to benefit people in need;
+First, to encourage Indians without reference to whether they live on Trust land or off, to make the fullest possible use of federal programs designed to benefit people in need;

-Second, to assure the greatest possible degree of inter-agency cooperation and coordination in carrying out these federal assistance programs -- in other words to create one unified Indian program.
+Second, to assure the greatest possible degree of interagency cooperation and coordination in carrying out these federal assistance programs -- in other words to create one unified Indian program.

-Third, to evaluate the effectiveness of federal Indian programs, and to gauge their impact on the solutions of the problem,
+Third, to evaluate the effectiveness of federal Indian programs, and to gauge their impact on the solutions of the problem.

-And, finally to suggest means by which our programs can be improved, or to recommend totally new programs.
+And finally, to suggest means by which our programs can be improved, or to recommend totally new programs.

-I want especially to emphasize that our greatest responsibility is to foster independence -- not dependence.
-It would be tragic if our efforts to find solutions to the enormous needs of our Indian citizens only emeshed them further.
+I want especially to emphasize that our greatest responsibility is to foster independence and initiative -- not dependence.
+It would be tragic if our efforts to find solutions to the enormous needs of our Indian citizens only emeshed them further in a web of dependency.

 Indians at every level must participate in the planning and in the execution of programs.
-The principle of self-help and local involvement -- which is basic to our community development effort throughout the nation will be all-important here.
+The principle of self-help and local involvement -- which is basic to our community development effort throughout the nation -- will be all-important here.

-Indian communities and tribal groups more and more must administer the activities which Federal agencies have in the past performed in their behalf.
-Indian CAP programs and the service contracts between certain tribes and the Bureau of Indian Affairs have established precedents in this are a.
+Indian communities and tribal groups more and more must administer the activities which federal agencies have in the past performed in their behalf.
+Indian C. A. P. programs and the service contracts between certain tribes and the Bureau of Indian Affairs have established precedents in this area.

-Greater Indian participation poses a major and exciting challenge to the Indian leadership.
-It must mean that narrow tribal interests must be abandoned in favor of representing the broadest spectrum of American Indian opinion and interests.
+Greater Indian participation poses a major and exciting challenge to Indian leadership.
+It means that narrow tribal interests must be abandoned in favor of representing the broadest spectrum of American Indian opinion and interests.

-In this spirit we welcome the six Indian members of our Council not only as full equals, but in many respects, as the senior members.
+In this spirit we welcome the six Indian members of our Council not only as equals, but in many respects as the senior members.